-We have a long mosquito eason in Texas.
+We have a long mosquito season in Texas.
 It runs from early spring, throughout the summer, and well into fall.
 In some areas, mosquitoes are prevalent all four seasons of the year.
-These tiny insects are a common nuisance that cause irritating bites to both humans and pets.
+These tiny insects are a common nuisance that causes irritating bites to both humans and pets.
+So let’s talk about why mosquito bites itch.

 I feel like I am always reminding my girls to protect themselves when going outdoors.
 It is because their skin welts up really bad with mosquito bites.